 Figure 8-183am — ILSC Information field format

-The ILSC Type bitmap subfield is 1 octet in length and it is used to indicate the presence of the optional subfields in the ILSC Information field, as defined in Table 8-183al.
-A bit value of 1 in the bitmap ,indicates that the corresponding ILSC subfield is present
+The ILSC Type subfield is 1 octet in length and it is used to indicate the presence of the optional subfields in the ILSC Information field, as defined in Figure 8-183al.
+A bit value of 1 in the subfields of ILS User Priority, MAC Address Filter, and Vendor Specific Category subfields indicates that the corresponding ILSC subfield is present and at least one of the bits is set to 1.

-Table 8-ai ILSC Type subfield format